Han-shu/UnitCom/README.md

 - No minimum run time and notification time
 - No hydro power plants (or modeling by static dispatch)

+# Problems
+- Reserve price is always zero
+    - All generators are assumed to be eligible to provide reserve
+    - No cost to provide reserve
+- LMP is weird
+    - reaches the upper bound very often
+    - negative -4XXX

 # April 18 - 25 TODO
+- Draft an email to ask NREL about the data issue
+- Ramp rate correction
+- Storage energy and power rarting
 - Generate time series data for 5 min ED model
 - ~~Add stochastic 5 min ED model (2h horizon)~~
 - ~~Add 5min rolling horizon ED model~~